Since low-cost airlines have opened direct flights to Bari and Brindisi, Puglia has become a favorite holiday destination for the French.

 - Locorotondo is a pretty hilltop village with white streets.
 The village was built in a circle around the church.

-- Ostuni, also known as “the white town”, is reminiscent in some ways of Greek villages.
+- Ostuni, also known as “the white city”, is reminiscent in some ways of Greek villages.
 Its picturesque old town, painted entirely in whitewash, is a maze of narrow streets waiting to be explored.

 - Alberobello, a UNESCO World Heritage site.
 Its historic center is entirely characterized by the pyramid-shaped buildings that make it unique in the world: the trulli.